-DOCUMENT APPLIES TO FILING PERIOD FILED Signature-In-Lieu Petition All candidates - Legislative, Congressional, Board of Supervisors, and County candidates Dec.
-14 - Feb.
-7 (E-173 to E-118) Candidate Statement for State Voter Information Guide Optional for U.S. Senate & Statewide Office candidates Jan.
-25 - Feb.
-14 (E-131 to E-111) Declaration of Candidacy All candidates Feb.
-12 - Mar.
-9 (E-113 to E-88) Nomination Paper All candidates Feb.
-12 - Mar.
-9 (E-113 to E-88) Candidate's Statement of Qualifications for County Voter Information Guide Optional for Board of Supervisor, County, Congressional & Legislative candidates (Must be filed & paid for with Declaration of Candidacy) Nomination Document extension Anyone other than the incumbent who did not file Mar.
-10 - Mar.
-14 (E-87 to E-83) Campaign Disclosure Statements Legislative, Board of Supervisor & County candidates Various deadlines shown in calendar Code of Fair Campaign Practices Optional for All Candidates File with Declaration of Candidacy Statement of Economic Interests (Form 700) All candidates EXCEPT candidates for U.S. Senate & Congress File with Declaration of Candidacy
+DOCUMENT APPLIES TO FILING PERIOD FILED Signature-In-Lieu Petition All Candidates, except Write-In Candidates Sept.
+14 th - Nov.
+8 th (E-173 to E-118) Declaration of Candidacy All candidates Nov.
+13 th - Dec.
+8 th (E-113 to E-88) Nomination Paper All candidates Nov.
+13 th - Dec.
+8 th (E-113 to E-88) Candidate's Statement of Qualifications Optional for Judicial, Board of Supervisor, County Office, U.S. Representative and Legislative candidates ONLY (Must be filed & paid for with Declaration of Candidacy) Nomination Document extension Anyone other than the incumbent who did not file Dec.
+9 th - Dec.
+13 th (E-87 to E-83) Campaign Disclosure Statements Legislative, Judicial, Board of Supervisor candidates Various deadlines shown in calendar Code of Fair Campaign Practices Optional for All Candidates File with Declaration of Candidacy Statement of Economic Interests (Form 700) All candidates EXCEPT candidates for Congress and Central Committee File with Declaration of Candidacy